 Founded in 1995 in response to the need for a scholarship program that provides more than just financial assistance to recipients, Take Stock in Children is a comprehensive program that helps underserved students stay in school, earn a high school diploma, graduate from college and enter the workforce.
 Enrolling students as early as the eighth grade, the program offers; a college tuition scholarship, volunteer mentors to provide support, and a case manager to support the student’s educational achievements.
 College and career counseling is also offered to all participants.

-Students in the program sign performance contracts agreeing to get good grades, exhibit positive behaviors and remain drug and crime free.
+Students in the program sign performance contracts agreeing to get good grades, exhibit positive behavior and remain drug and crime free.
 If all program requirements are met, students receive a college tuition scholarship when they graduate high school!

 Mentors are matched with a high school student at a school near their home or work.
-We ask that our mentors visit their students on campus only, at a time approved by the student's teacher, each week or every other week for 30 minutes.
+We ask that our mentors visit their students on the school campus only, at a time approved by the student's teacher, each week, or every other week, for 30 minutes.
 Lunch is a great time for mentors to meet with their students, watch this video to see how you can "change a life over lunch"!
-Contact Susan Fenich, 863-519-8077, to get complete information on becoming a TSIC mentor!
+Email Cheryl Arrington at email@example.com if you would like more information on becoming a TSIC mentor.